 - Have valuables gone missing in your home?

 - Do they participate in high risk activities?

 - Do you fear for their safety…for their future?

-If these questions have raised concerns for you as a parent, please call 1-800-494-2200 for a free evaluation that will help you determine whether RVCA can be a good fit for your child.
+If these questions have raised concerns for you as a parent, please call 1-800-494-2200 for a free consultation that will help you determine whether RVCA can be a good fit for your child.
 If our boarding school is not a good fit for your child, we also provide free referrals to programs or other schools that may better fit your needs.